l30nard0/mif/doc/readme.txt

 Switching to another PvD will not affect already opened and prepared socket.
 Opening socket in another PvD (besides already opened ones) should follow the same procedure: steps 1 to 6.
-As long as PvD socket was created in is operational, other network related operations like send and receive on that socket should work as expected, in selected PvD.
+Operations like send and receive on sockets prepared for different PvDs should work simultaneously, as expected, as long as PvD is functional (in our implementaion as long as related network namespace is up and its interfaces are up and connected).

-Test applications prepared in "testapps" should be compiled with make [appname] and started with: sudo ./appname [arguments]
+Test applications prepared in "testapps" should be compiled with: make [appname] and started with: sudo ./appname [arguments]

 Demonstration test cases are presented in directory "demos", along with sample